 - On acceptance and publication

 6.4 Promoting your article

 Before submitting your manuscript to Australasian Psychiatry please ensure you have read the Aims & Scope.

-The journal accepts submissions, presented as original research, limited to 2,000 words including abstract and references; reviews; descriptions of innovative services; comments on policy, history, politics, economics, training, ethics and the Arts as they relate to mental health and mental health services; statements of opinion; case reports and letters.
-RANZCP trainees who are submitting their Scholarly Project are encouraged to tick "RANZCP Scholarly Project" to indicate to readers that their paper has arisen from a Scholarly Project.
+The journal accepts submissions, presented as original research, limited to 2,000 words* including abstract and references (excluding tables and figures); reviews; descriptions of innovative services; comments on policy, history, politics, economics, training, ethics and the Arts as they relate to mental health and mental health services; statements of opinion; and letters.
+RANZCP trainees who are submitting their Scholarly Project are encouraged to tick "RANZCP Scholarly Project" when submitting their paper to indicate to readers that their paper has arisen from a Scholarly Project.
 Book reviews are commissioned by the Editor, but potential reviewers may suggest suitable books for review.
-Letters/correspondence have a word limit of 500 words (including references, with the maximum number of references being five).
+Letters/correspondence have a word limit of 500 words (including references).
+All articles should have no more than 30 references, editorials can have up to 10 references.
+Book reviews and letters must have no more than five references.
 A section of the journal provides information on RANZCP business and related matters.
 Submitted articles are accepted for further consideration by the Editor on the condition that the authors may be expected to review another submission to the journal.